How to do it

 This special key combination, pronounced "Control Alt Delete," has been around since the Personal Computer was introduced by IBM in 1981.
 The PC recognized this as a command to clear all software and data from its memory and reload its software from disk (called rebooting).
 This was useful when the computer had frozen up due to a program crash.
 It involved three keys so you would not strike it by accident—the PC would always restart immediately no matter what programs you had open!

-- When the computer is configured for high security, you have to do it before you can type your user name and password to log on to Windows.
+- If your computer is part of a business network, you have to do it before you can type your user name and password to sign in to Windows.
+This prevents any running software (including malware) from intercepting your password as you type it.

-- When you are logged on, Ctrl+Alt+Delete brings up a special system control menu called Windows Security, from which you can lock your computer, change your password, log off or shut down the computer, and open the Task Manager to shut down individual programs.
-This is designed to work, just as on the oldest computers, even if a program has jammed up your whole computer.
-But, in rare cases where your computer is really messed up, you might get no response in Windows when you press Ctrl+Alt+Delete; it's a bit more complicated for Windows to bring up a menu than it was for older computers to just reboot.
+- Once you are signed in, Ctrl+Alt+Delete brings up a special system control menu called Windows Security, from which you can lock your computer, change your password, sign out, shut down the computer, and open the Task Manager to shut down individual programs.
+This is designed to work, just as on the oldest computers, even if a program has frozen up your computer.
+But, in rare cases where your computer is very badly jammed, you might get no response in Windows when you press Ctrl+Alt+Delete; since it's more complicated for the Windows operating software to bring up a menu than it was for pre-Windows PCs to simply perform a hardware reset.

 - When a computer has been locked—meaning you keep your programs running but everything is hidden—you have to use Ctrl+Alt+Delete, then type your password, to unlock it.